A modal analysis of the behavior of inertial particles in turbulence: One-dimensional unimodal excitation

+In practice, we compute $\bl A$ column-by-column by selecting $2n$ linearly independent initial conditions for $[ ]^{\rm T}$ and calculating its time evolution for $T$ using Eq.~\eqref{J_stokes}. $\partial \bl u/\partial \bl x$ in Eq.~\eqref{J_stokes} is prescribed based on Eq.~\eqref{1Du_def} for the unimodal excitation case.
+As discussed in detail in Section~\ref{HIT}, it is numerically extracted from the direct numerical simulation for the three-dimensional turbulence by recording its temporal variation along particle trajectories.
+All calculations are performed in the complex plane using the fourth-order Runge-Kutta time integration scheme.
+The time step size, which has been verified to be sufficiently small, is $2\pi \times 10^{-6}/\omega$ for the one-dimensional and a fraction of $\tau_\eta$ for the three-dimensional calculations.
+We refer to $\lambda$ (or $\mathcal C$) obtained from this procedure as the reference numerical result and use it to validate our analysis.

-Once $\bl F(t; \omega, \Phi)$ is calculated, $\ln (\det{\bl J})$ can be computed from Eq.~\eqref{F_def} as the time integral of $\bl F$.
-The behavior of $\ln (\det{\bl J})$ as a function of time widely varies depending on $\omega$ and $\Phi$ (Figure \ref{fig:y_vs_t}).
-The slope of these curves is equivalent to $\overline{\tr(\bl F)}$, which based on Eq.~\eqref{C_cal} is $\mathcal C$.
-Since $N_{\rm sd} = 1$, this slope is identical to $\lambda$ (Eq.~\eqref{C_lambda}) and provides a numerical estimate for it.
-We refer to $\lambda$ or $\mathcal C$ obtained from this procedure as the reference numerical result and use it for validation of our analysis.
-These one-dimensional calculations are also repeated for $N_{\rm sd}=2$ with non-diagonal $\nabla \bl u$ representing a forced vortex.
-The results are identical to that of the one-dimensional rotating flow, showing the applicability of Eq.~\eqref{Phi_def} to higher-dimensional unimodal isotropic flows.
-These computations are performed in parallel on a $1024\times1024$ discrete parameter space with $\omega \in [0,10]$ and $\Phi \in [-10,10]$.
+For the one-dimensional case, the behavior of $\ln (\det{\bl J})$ as a function of time varies depending on $\omega$ and $\Phi$ significantly (Figure \ref{fig:y_vs_t}).
+Based on Eq.~\eqref{C_cal}, the long-term slope of these curves is equivalent to $\lambda$ (or $\mathcal C$ since $n=1$).
+These one-dimensional calculations are also repeated for $n = 2$ with non-diagonal $\nabla \bl u$ representing a forced vortex.
+The results are identical to that of the one-dimensional rotating flow, showing the applicability of Eq.~\eqref{Phi_def} to the higher-dimensional unimodal isotropic flows.
+Spikes in Figure \ref{fig:y_vs_t} corresponds to the occurrence of particle crossover when the distance between two particles and $\det{\bl J}$ becomes zero and changes sign.
+The occurrence of these incidences can be readily deduced from the homogeneous form of Eq.~\eqref{F_eq}.
+When $F < -1$, then $\det F = -F^2-F < 0$, leading to unstable growth of $F$ to $-\infty$ that indicates $\det{J} = 0$.
+These crossover incidents, which has been called the sling effect in the literature, have been predicted theoretically and shown experimentally in the past \cite{falkovich2002acceleration, bewley2013observation}.